ret2eax/snowaudit/README.md

 ## Usage

 There is no current support to fetch a `sys_properties` export directly from a ServiceNow instance.
 In the future, support will be added for this http parse feature.
-For the time being, the configuration file will need to be exported seperatley:
+For the time being, the configuration file will need to be exported manually:

 1. Authenticate into your ServiceNow instance, or get the client to provide you with their ServiceNow `sys_properties` export.